I hugged Mom. We stood outside Santiago de Compostela Cathedral breathing in relief. It had been quite the journey.

 Over a week previously we had been taking it easy in Portugal, basking in the buzz of Porto, meeting up with friends and barely acknowledging that we had to walk to Santiago.
 On reflection, we’re not quite sure if it was the smartest move!

-Even though we didn’t start walking until Vigo (in Spain), to us our journey started in Porto.
+Even though we didn’t start walking until we reached Vigo (in Spain), to us our journey started in Porto.
 For those who plan on walking, it’s entirely possible to start from Portugal but given our two weeks, there was no way we would’ve made it to Santiago in time.

 Porto is a city that captured our hearts from the moment we arrived.
 We had booked an Airbnb in the centre of its “Old Town” and had just a day and a bit to explore.
 Settling in quickly we bolted out the door in search of food and to fuel our curiousity – we weren’t disappointed.